microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/simulationnotification.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Simulation reinforcement end user notification setting for simulation creation.Content of the notification for users who are part of a simulation.
+Represents the content of a notification that targets users who are part of a simulation.

 Inherits from [baseEndUserNotification](../resources/baseendusernotification.md).